How to fix horizontal or vertical lines on MacBook screen

 The system management controller (SMC) handles the power management on your Mac at the startup.
 So, if it is a power issue causing the lines on your Mac’s screen, resetting the SMC may repair it.

-Are you a lucky owner of a Mac with an Apple silicon M1 or M1 Max chip?
-Then you have the option to reset the SMC by simply restarting your Mac while it’s plugged in.
+Are you a lucky owner of a Mac with an Apple silicon (M) chip?
+Then, you have the option to reset the SMC by simply restarting your Mac while it’s plugged in.
 For Intel-based Macs, the process involves a few more steps and differs depending on whether your Mac has a T2 security chip or not.
 It’s also different for laptops like MacBook Pro or MacBook Air and PCs like the iMac.

 Check out Apple’s comprehensive instructions on resetting the SMC on Intel-based Macs here.